Cru1seControl/python-cpackage/README.md

 # cpackage
 A python utility for creating better modules/packages.
+This module give the ability to quickly create and add files to different directories.
+From creating directory & sub directory to managing the files that are put into those folders.
+This is more of an automation tool for writing modules but can be used for other package related matters.

 # cpackage module usage